Ratimon/neural-network-rental-ridership-predict/README.md

 <img src="assets/prediction.png" width="500">
 </p>

-It can be seen that the network works very well only between Dec 11 and Dec20 , as well as the Training loss is 0.104 and Validation loss is 0.212
+It can be seen that the network works very well only between Dec 11 and Dec20.